CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 If a laptop is to be connected to third-party networks or to the Internet, it should always be secured via a personal firewall (see SYS.3.1.M3 * Using personal firewalls for clients *).

-It should be clearly defined in all institutions which data may be accessed on the way and which not.
+In all institutions, it should be clearly defined which data may be accessed on the go and which not.
 Above all, all users must be aware of the conditions under which they are allowed to exchange data via external networks or directly with external IT systems.

 ** Certificates / MAC addresses **